The magic of yin yoga

 At Living Flow we love yin yoga!

-We offer a class every day, so if you haven’t yet experienced yin magic, come along or ask us about the upcoming Winter Solstice Yin & Sound Journey with Natalie Ristoski and Josh Oshlack on Saturday 23rd June.
+We offer a class every day, so if you haven’t yet experienced yin magic, come along or ask us about the upcoming Illuminate: Full Moon Yin Yoga on Saturday evening, May 18 2019.
 Learn why so many people enjoy the transformative and healing aspects of this beautifully gentle approach to movement.